shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 - Provision Azure network resources necessary to support highly available SAP HANA deployments

-## Requirements

-- A Microsoft Azure subscription with the sufficient number of available DSv3 vCPUs (2 x 4) and DSv2 (1 x 1) vCPUs

-- A lab computer with an Azure Cloud Shell-compatible web browser and access to Azure

 # Exercise 1: Provision Azure compute resources necessary to support highly available SAP HANA deployments